Integration Checklist for HRIS and ICHRA Platforms: 2026

 1. Prioritize Data Security and Compliance

 Because an ICHRA is a group health plan, it falls under HIPAA.
-Your integration must be designed with robust security controls to protect sensitive PHI.
-This includes using secure APIs, encrypting data in transit and at rest, and adhering to cybersecurity frameworks like the one published by NIST.
+Your integration must be designed with robust security controls.
+This includes using secure APIs and encrypting data.
+Look for vendors with security and compliance certifications like SOC 2 or HITRUST.
 Your ICHRA administrator should be a trusted partner in meeting these obligations; review SimplyHRA’s healthcare compliance approach for details on HIPAA, SOC 2, and BAAs.

 2. Demand On Demand Reporting

 You should be able to download reports for enrollment, deductions, and reimbursements whenever you need them.
 ERISA and the ACA require employers to maintain plan records, often for at least six years.
-Your ICHRA platform should provide audit ready, time stamped exports to support compliance filings, like the annual ACA 1095 C forms, and internal audits.
+Your ICHRA platform should provide audit ready, time stamped exports to support compliance filings and internal audits.

 3. Connect with the Broader Benefits Ecosystem